The Zachman architectural framework is a great tool for business analysts who are developing a business architecture.

-Architectures provide structure and context.
-The Zachman architecture can provide a framework for business analysis.
+Architectures provide structure and context for an organisation and its constituent parts.
+The Zachman architecture is a great tool for business analysts.

-The Zachman framework is a 6 * 6 matrix.
+The Zachman architecture framework is represented as a 6 * 6 matrix.

 The columns represent different aspects or artifacts of concern to an organisation.